jarun/googler/README.md

                             tunnel traffic through an HTTPS proxy (HOST:PORT) --noua                disable user agent
-      --json                output in JSON format; implies --noprompt --np, --noprompt      perform search and exit, do not prompt for further interactions
+      --json                output in JSON format; implies --noprompt --enable-browser-output
+                            do not suppress browser output (stdin and stdout) --np, --noprompt      perform search and exit, do not prompt for further interactions
       -d, --debug           enable debugging